ilyarudyak/XYZReader/README.md

 2. We use background image with ratio 2:3 so we use `list_app_bar_layout_height=240` (based on Nexus 5 size).
 We use `72dp` left margin for logo as mentioned in guide.
 We use transparent `StatusBar` (we set it using `Theme.Bacon.Detail`) so we increase `detail_toolbar_height=80dp` (status bar 24dp + toolbar 56dp).

+## Phone - landscape
+We use expand pattern from *Adaptive UI* section of the guide.
+An example of this pattern - `Play` app.
+When we select a movie and rotate a screen we will see the same pattern.
+In other words we wrap our `Recycler View` or article into card and put it on top of a toolbar.
+We don't use elevation like in class (with Sunshine) but rather simply delete `app:layout_behavior` flags.
+We center logo so it will be revealed after scrolling.
+We use width of the card as a balance between readability (45-75 letters) and unused space.